-Integrating this data with whole RNA-seq data will additionally aid in eliminating false-positives from our derived list of Grouch-regulated genes.
-As Groucho’s ability to repress transcription is regulated both spatially and temporally throughout development, discreet measurements of transcription over time will allow us to more accurately describe and understand Groucho’s multitude roles in fly development.
+Integrating this data with whole RNA-seq data will additionally aid in eliminating false-positives from our derived list of Groucho-regulated genes.
+As Groucho’s ability to repress transcription is regulated both spatially and temporally throughout development, discreet measurements of transcription over time will allow us to more accurately describe and understand Groucho’s roles in fly development.

 Materials & Methods